Yohanan-Negash/Yohanan-Negash/README.md

 ## 👷🏾 What I am up to right now?

 I am trying to create more than I consume.
-I am currently interested in business, to be specific eccomerce.
-Most of my time is spent trying to learn more about e-commerce and business and figuring out how to incorporate my Computer Science knowledge into it.
+I am currently interested in business, SAAS specifically.
+Most of my time is spent trying to learn and create a small SAAS that will help a specific minority.

 ## 🔨 What am I using Github For?